asawaric/Newbie/Python_Intro/Teaser/Python_Teaser_on_Prabability_and_Statistics.md

 3. How many possible die throw outcomes are there if you threw *n* dice simultaneously?
 Write a pseudocode to solve this problem?

 4. Implement this pseudocode in Python using only standard Python functions.
 Do not import any of the Python modules to solve this problem.

+   * Hint 1: Use nested *for* loop.
+   * Hint 2: Use list comprehension to create a list of lists to represent outcomes of die throws.

 5. Do this exercise for generating all possible outcomes of different number of dice throw.